Azure-Samples/azure-messaging-replication-dotnet/test/README.md

 * Configuration for those entities
 * Deployment of the functions application

-Once a function is completely set up and configured the end-to-end test project included herein is run to ensure to run events/messages through the replication setup to verify that no messagesr are lost and that m,essages that are expected to be received in a particular order (sessions and event streams with partition keys) are indeed received in that order.
+Once a function is completely set up and configured the end-to-end test project included herein is run to ensure to run events/messages through the replication setup to verify that no messages are lost and that messages that are expected to be received in a particular order (sessions and event streams with partition keys) are indeed received in that order.